-The power dissipated by the KAD5512P is primarily dependent on the sample rate and the output modes: LVDS vs. CMOS and DDR vs. SDR.
+The power dissipated by the KAD5612P is primarily dependent on the sample rate and the output modes: LVDS vs. CMOS and DDR vs. SDR.
 There is a static bias in the analog supply, while the remaining power dissipation is linearly related to the sample rate.
-The output supply dissipation is approximately constant in LVDS mode, but linearly related to the clock frequency in CMOS mode.
-Figures 36 and 37 illustrate these relationships.
+The output supply dissipation changes to a lesser degree in LVDS mode, but is more strongly related to the clock frequency in CMOS mode.